bill-lou/YOLOv5s-pytorch-deepsort-passenger-counting/README.md

 # YOLOv5 + Deep Sort Passanger Counter by Heads
 A computer vision and deep learning project for counting passengers using head recognition.

-This project was developed by both Swiss and Chinese students as part of a joint venture between University of Applied Science FHNW and Shenzhen Technology University SZTU.
+This project was developed by both Swiss and Chinese students as part of a joint venture between University of Applied Science Northwestern Switzerland FHNW and Shenzhen Technology University SZTU.

 | Standard      | Custom        |